Ghost Giant

-Ghost Giant is a virtual reality puzzle game developed and published by Zoink for PlayStation VR and Oculus Quest.
+Ghost Giant is a virtual reality puzzle game developed and published by Zoink for the PlayStation 4 through PlayStation VR and Oculus Quest.
 It was released for PlayStation VR in April 2019 and Oculus Quest in February 2020.

 Gameplay

 In the game, the player assumes control of the titular Ghost Giant.
 The Giant is tasked to assist a young boy named Louis by manipulating the game's world, lifting items and solving puzzles.
 Players can also explore the world of Sancourt and interact with various non-playable characters living in the city.
 For instance, players can use the PlayStation Move controller to rotate houses and discover what can be found inside.

 Development

 The studio worked with Swedish writer Sara Bergmark Elfgren to create the story.
 The main theme is friendship, as the player needs to become a "supporting friend" for Louis as they helped him solve various problems and puzzles in the game.
 The game took 18 months to develop, and the team drew inspirations from homemade toys, such as miniature cardboard towns, when they were creating the game.
 Announced during Sony's E3 2018 press conference, the game was released digitally on April 19, 2019 for the PlayStation VR headset, while the retail release, handled by Perp Games, was released on May 7.
 In November 2019, Zoink announced that it would be coming to Oculus Quest in December the same year, though it was subsequently delayed to February 20, 2020.